Clearly West 4th

 Yes, Clearly offers direct billing online and in-store.

-Visit your nearest Clearly store to claim your vision insurance benefits upfront, skip the paperwork and save money on your eyewear.
-Whether you have workplace insurance, student coverage, or coverage through a partner or carer, you can use your benefits at your nearest Clearly store.
+Visit your nearest Clearly to claim your vision insurance benefits upfront, skip the paperwork and save money on your eyewear.
+Whether you have workplace insurance, student coverage, or coverage through a partner or carer, you can use your benefits at your nearest Clearly.

 To claim your benefits in-store, please bring your insurance information and your prescription with you.
 Our team will help process your direct billing claim.